Updated May 30, 2020

 - Runners slow and yield to other trail users to maintain social distancing.
 Pass only when safe to do so while keeping a 6-foot distance.

 - Parking is limited.
 Do not park on roadways.
 Return home if the lot is full.
-Restrictions around popular preserves have been posted for Highway 35 around Purisima Creek Preserve, Alpine Road around Russian Ridge, and Cristo Rey Drive near Rancho San Antonio.
-The Skeggs Point parking lot at El Corte de Madera Creek Preserve is closed and parking is reduced at Rancho San Antonio to control crowds.
+Restrictions around popular preserves have been posted for Highway 35, Purisima Creek Road and Higgins Canyon Road around Purisima Creek Preserve, Alpine Road around Russian Ridge, and Cristo Rey Drive near Rancho San Antonio.

 - Paper maps are no longer available at preserves.
 Please download a map before leaving home or snap a photo of the signboard map before you hike.